cresset-template/cresset/README.md

 `pytorch_source:build_torch-v1.9.1-ubuntu18.04-cuda10.2-cudnn8-py3.9`
 and `pytorch_source:train_cu102` by default.

-These images can be used for training/deployment on CUDA 10 devices such as the GTX 1080Ti.
+The example images can be used for training/deployment on CUDA 10 devices such as the GTX 1080Ti.

+Also, *-clean commands are provided to check for reliance on caches from previous builds.

 ### Specific CUDA Version